Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: A Graph-Based Network Architecture

 Though Theorem~\ref{thm:express} requires $d = d_{\mathrm{in}} + d_{\mathrm{out}}$, potentially violated by the 1D NTM (where $d=1 < d_{\mathrm{in}} + d_{\mathrm{out}}$), Sections~\ref{sec:SVL} and~\ref{sec:numerics} provide numerical evidence that the result remains valid in practice.

-In dynamic games, where feedback strategies depend on time, we assign a separate NTM to each discretized time points $0 = t_0 < t_1 < \dots < t_{N_T} = T$ to approximate \(x\mapsto \phi^i(t,x)\).
-This time-slicing approach effectively reduces the dynamic problem to a sequence of static games, supporting the validity of Theorem~\ref{thm:express} in the dynamic setting.
+In dynamic games, where feedback strategies depend on time, we assign a separate NTM to each discretized time point $0 = t_0 < t_1 < \dots < t_{N_T} = T$ to approximate \(x\mapsto \phi_i(t,x)\).
+While the game is formulated in continuous time, practical numerical implementations inevitably rely on time discretization.
+Under this discretized perspective, the dynamic problem reduces to a sequence of static approximation tasks at different time steps, for which the universal approximation result in Theorem \ref{thm:express} applies.